vesamet/heraldry-composer/README.md

     },
 },
 ```
+##Usage

-3. Define the component in your vue template
+1. Define the component in your vue template

 ```js
 <Heraldry :heraldry="heraldry" :heraldries="heraldries" />
 ```

-4. Define your heraldry
+2. Define your heraldry

 From the element displayed on [the github page](https://vesamet.github.io/heraldry-composer/), choose your desired shield type, divison, ordinary and charge, and colors.
 Your heraldry definition should have the same format as the following example: